This article answers some frequently asked questions regarding Meraki Systems Manager.

 Yes!
-This is currently available in Systems Manager.
+This can be done with Systems Manager.
 Note: this is not included in Legacy Systems Manager

-Devices can be supervised in the Device Enrolment Program (DEP) or by using Apple Configurator, a Mac application.
+Devices can be supervised in the Device Enrollment Program (DEP) or by using Apple Configurator, a macOS application.
 Once supervised, Apple's iOS permits additional restrictions to toggle over-the-air via Systems Manager.
-These 'iOS supervised restrictions' are listed under the 'iOS supervised restrictions' section on the 'Restrictions' tab of the MDM > Settings page.
+These 'iOS supervised restrictions' are listed under the 'iOS supervised restrictions' section on the 'Restrictions' tab of the Systems Manager > Manage > Settings page.

 On non-supervised devices, profiles will fail to deploy if, for example, Global HTTP Proxy is enabled.
 When the other iOS supervised restrictions are enabled (e.g., iMessage, Game Center), these restrictions will simply be ignored on a non-supervised device.

-Systems Manager provides integration with Google Play and Amazon Kindle store.
-When you push an app Systems Manager pushes a link of the app onto the device.
-The base Android framework does not allow installing the app silently.
-We're working to provide silent app installs on select Android platforms.
+Without Android for Work, when you push an app Systems Manager pushes a link of the app onto the device.
+The native Android framework does not allow installing the app silently.

 Profiles and tags are very handy to configure different groups of devices and push apps to different subsets of devices.